HuntsmanCancerInstitute/MultiRepMacsChIPSeq/INSTALL.md

 python3, placing it in its own directory, and then link the main executable to a convenient location if desired.
 The MultiRepMacsChIPSeq pipeline will need to call this executable directly without having to explicitly activate a virtual environment.

+**Note**: As of this writing, Macs2 does not install under Python version 3.10, but works with versions 3.6-3.9.
+No evaluation of Macs3 has been made.

 	$ python3 -m venv $HOME/macs2
 	$ source $HOME/macs2/activate